Loftus Versfeld Stadium

-Loftus Versfeld Stadium is a rugby union and Association football stadium situated in the suburb of Arcadia, city of Pretoria in the Gauteng province of South Africa.
-The stadium has a capacity of 51,762 for rugby union and is occasionally used for football matches.
+Loftus Versfeld Stadium is a rugby stadium situated in the suburb of Arcadia, city of Pretoria in the Gauteng province of South Africa, owned by the Blue Bulls Rugby Union.
+The stadium can accommodate 51,762 spectators.

-The stadium is the home ground of the Bulls franchise of the United Rugby Championship and the Blue Bulls union in South Africa's Currie Cup.
-It also hosted the 2009 Super 14 Final which the Bulls won 61–17 against the Waikato Chiefs, and the 2009 Currie Cup final, which the Bulls won 36–24 against the Free State Cheetahs.
+The stadium is the home ground of the Bulls franchise of the United Rugby Championship, Blue Bulls union in South Africa's Currie Cup and African Football league champions Mamelodi Sundowns.
+It also hosted the 2009 Super 14 Final which the Bulls won 61–17 against the Waikato Chiefs, the 2009 Currie Cup final, which the Bulls won 36–24 against the Free State Cheetahs, and the 2024 United Rugby Championship final, which the Bulls lost 16–21 to the Glasgow Warriors.

 Also, the South Africa national rugby union team has played several test matches at the Loftus Versfeld Stadium.
-They played New Zealand in 1970, 1996, 1999, 2003 and 2006, Australia in 1967, 1997, 2001, 2005, 2010 and 2012, England in 1994, 2000 and 2007, and Ireland in 1998.
+They played New Zealand in 1970, 1996, 1999, 2003 and 2006, Australia in 1967, 1997, 2001, 2005, 2010, 2012 and 2023, England in 1994, 2000 and 2007, and Ireland in 1998 and 2024.

 In June 2010, the stadium hosted opening round games and one game of the round of 16 of the 2010 FIFA World Cup.

+The stadium is located at an altitude of 1,350m above sea level.

 History

-The stadium was named after Robert Loftus Owen Versfeld, the founder of organized sports in Pretoria.
+The stadium was named after Robert Loftus Owen Versfeld, the founder of organised sports in Pretoria.
 Through the years the stadium has undergone various name changes as sponsors came and went, though locals have always referred to the stadium as Loftus.
 From 11 June 1998 to 4 February 2003 the stadium was officially named Minolta Loftus after Minolta became the stadium's name sponsor.
 Sponsorship was taken over by security giant Securicor, who announced the name Securicor Loftus on 5 February 2003.
 On 1 September 2005 the renaming process went full circle when cellular provider Vodacom, taking over sponsorship from Securicor, renamed the stadium back to the original Loftus Versfeld.

 The site of the stadium was first used for sports in 1906, and the field was simply called the Eastern Sports Ground.
 The first concrete structure was erected there by the City Council in 1923.
 The original structure could only accommodate 2000 spectators and did not have proper sports facilities.

 In 1928, mostly because of the All Blacks tour to South Africa that year, the Pretoria sub-union made a large profit which they used to erect changing rooms and toilets.

 When Mr Loftus Versfeld died suddenly in May 1932 the Pretoria sub-union renamed the Eastern Sports Ground after him as a tribute.
 The stadium has been known as Loftus Versfeld Stadium ever since.
-It has been upgraded on several occasions, most recently in 1984, when the Northern Pavilion received an upgrade.
+It has been upgraded on several occasions, including in 1984, when the Northern Pavilion received an upgrade.

+Pitch quality

+In January 2025, the state of the pitch was criticised after for the top-of-the-table Premiership clash between Mamelodi Sundowns and Orlando Pirates.
+The pitch had been heavily used for rugby, as well as for other events, prior to the game.